Getting started with TypeScript v2 functions

 Copied!

-To test your function in live preview, open the Functions helper and select Live Preview.
+To test your function in live preview, open the Functions helper and select Live preview.
+Choose your function and select Run to execute.

 Run your new function in the functions helper.